vuetifyjs/vuetify/packages/docs/src/pages/en/styles/display.md

 It is important to note that using any of the display classes above will result in any display style previously added being overwritten.
 This is because of the classes using `!important` in their display styling.

-#### Example

-If you have an element which already has `display: block` in it's style.

-If you then were to add the class `d-flex` to it, this would be overwritten and it would now use the style from `d-flex` instead of the original one (`display: flex!important`)

 </alert>

 ## Display in print